wwwlicious/ServiceStack.Quartz/documentation/documentation/jobs/registration.md

 <!--title: Job Registration-->

-## Jobs
+## Automatic job registration

 There are two options for registering Jobs.

-By default, the plugin will scan all the application's assemblies for implementations of the `IJob` interface and register them with Quartz.Net.
+By default, the plugin will scan all the application's assemblies for implementations of the `IJob` interface and register them with ServiceStack's IoC container.

 ```csharp
 public class AppHost : AppHostBase